Important Amendments to UAE Economic Substance Regulations

 - A Licensee is not required to perform all the Core Income Generating Activities (“CIGAs”) listed in the ES regulations for a particular relevant activity.
 However, any of the CIGAs that generate relevant income must be performed in the UAE.

-- The board members (or equivalent) are not required to be resident in the UAE.
+- The board members (or equivalent) are not required to be residents in the UAE.
 However, the board members (or equivalent) are required to be physically present in the UAE when taking strategic decisions.

 Partner With SimplySolved